-Understanding addiction is important for both people suffering from addiction and their friends, family and loved ones.
+Understanding issues around mental health and addiction is important for both the person struggling and their friends, family and loved ones.
 In recognition of this Recovery4Life supports clients, along with those closest to them, to better understand the nature of addiction, mental health and the treatment options available.

 Helping your loved ones

 We operate a ‘circles of support’ approach to an individual’s recovery journey to help them make the most of the support offered by friends and family.
 Where appropriate, this can include a range of psychological therapies involving friends and loved ones in their treatment package.

 Our support network helps people who are close to someone suffering from mental health or addiction problems better understand what their loved ones are going through.
 Supporting someone with substance misuse or mental health issues can feel difficult but we can help with advice, networking and assistance with care.